 Discover Yakutia – a faraway place that plays host to ethereal polar nights and the northern lights, permafrost tundra and vast expanses of taiga forest.
 About 40% of Yakutia lies above the Arctic Circle, and much of it remains wild, pristine and largely unspoiled by development.
 One of Siberia’s most ethnically diverse regions, Yakutia is home to the Turkic-speaking Yakuts, many of whom still practice shamanism and nomadic lifestyles.
 The region is blessed with spectacular wildlife and is renowned for producing some of the cleanest diamonds on Earth.
 If you are searching for a unique and genuine Russian winter experience, this is the place to be.
 READ MORE

-This Kamchatka Winter Tour is your chance to visit one of the most remote and pristine destinations on Earth – the Kamchatka Peninsula, on the edge of the Pacific Rim of Fire.
+A winter wilderness adventure like no other!
+This Kamchatka winter tour is your chance to visit one of the most remote and scenically stunning destinations on Earth – the Kamchatka Peninsula, an ancient volcanic region on the edge of the Pacific Rim of Fire.
 There are no roads or railways from Kamchatka to the rest of the world – the only practical way in is by air.
-For lovers of wildlife and rugged natural scenery, it is a no-brainer to visit Kamchatka – a paradise on Earth.
+One of the final frontiers of winter sports travel, unspoiled by commercial tourism, Kamchatka offers pristine mountain ski slopes, abundant wildlife and rugged natural scenery.

 If you have any urgent questions or enquiries, please give us a call +61 2 9388 9816